madslaz/Path-to-OSCP/Active-Directory.md

     *  `aad3b435b51404eeaad3b435b51404ee` is the LM hash for empty password.
 Important to remember!
     *  Accounts with an SID of 5xx are system accounts, while accounts with 1xxx are created by the admin.
 In this example (`iml-user:1000:aad3b435b51404eeaad3b435b51404ee:3b1b47e42e0463276e3ded6cef349f93:::`), iml-user was added by an admin.
     *  You are the most interested in the NTLM hash most oftem, as it allows you to pass it to a system instead of a password.
 More on this later ...

+ ### LSASS and Mimikatz
+ * The LSASS (Local Security Authority Subsystem Service) in Windows plays a critical role in managing the system's security policy and handling user logins.
+However, examining LSASS while Windows is running involves a series of challenges, mostly due to its privileged status and built-in security mechanisms.
+ * In contast, using a tool like Mimikatz presents a practical method of accessing and analyzing LSASS data.
+Mimikatz is a utility designed to extract plaintext passwords, hashes, PIN codes, and Kerberos tickets from memory, particularly from LSASS process.
+   * While the system is operational, Mimikatz can effectively access LSASS, even obtaining encrypted data, such as user passwords and access tokens.
+   * In the example, Mimikatz obtained a session for user j.michaels on host CLIENT and was able to extract info from MSV, WDigest, and Kerberos Security Support Providers (SSP).
+You will rarely find WDigest enabled on a host in real life, but when you do, you hit the jackpot as that SSP holds the user's password in cleartext.

+##### LAB: Active Directory Local Passwords